craftcms/docs/docs/2.x/config-settings.md

 **Since**: Craft 2.4

-Whether Craft should convert any non-ASCII characters in uploaded file names to ASCII.
+Whether Craft should convert any non-ASCII characters in uploaded filenames to ASCII.

 ```php
 'convertFilenamesToAscii' => true,